nathanl/authority/README.md

     current_user.can_create?(@laser_cannon)  # true; inherited instance method calls class method current_user.can_delete?(@laser_cannon)  # Only Larry, and only on Fridays

-## Misc notes
+## Integration Notes

 - If you want to have nice log messages for security violations, you should ensure that your user object has a `to_s` method; this will control how it shows up in log messages saying things like "Harvey Johnson is not allowed to delete this resource:..."

 ## TODO

-- Add a TL;DR section at the top of this file
-- Determine exact syntax for checking rules during a controller action
+- Document syntax for checking rules during a controller action
-- Add customizable logger for authorization violations
+- Rename Authorization to Authorizer
+- Update generator to create an authorizer for every model
 - Generator
   - Add generators or hook into existing rails generators
   - Add generator to installation instructions
   - Generate well-commented default configuration file like Devise does (shout out!)
   - Generate 403.html, with option to skip if exists
-- Write about configuration file and options.
-Note that you MUST call configure; internals aren't included until you do.
+- Note that you MUST call configure; internals aren't included until you do.
+- Write about configuration file and options in Configuration section.

 ## Contributing